 Many people have “claimed” to be a Christian for years, decades even, and rarely if ever, pick up their Bible.
-They do not have a proper understanding of scripture.
-They do not have a basic understanding of questions about Christianity, and therefore, many fall away from the faith because they never actually understood why they “believed” in the first place.
-THIS IS A PROBLEM!
+This stops us from having a proper understanding of scripture.
+It stops us from having a basic understanding of questions about Christianity.
+With this combination, many fall away from the faith because they never actually understood why they “believed” in the first place.
+We need to care about this!

 If we only believe we are a Christian because of one scripture (John 3:16) and one sinner’s prayer, and have NO foundation, which is exactly Who Jesus is (the Rock)… we have a blind and empty faith.
 We rely on what little we know, hold to our actions that make us “Christian” and think that’s enough.
-NO WONDER SO MANY STRUGGLE AND FALL AWAY!
+We are the food wolves delight in.

-Why Having Answers To Christian Apolgetic Questions Is Important
+Why Having Answers To Christian Apologetics Is Important

-Dear Christian, this is why WE NEED TO KNOW BASIC UNDERSTANDING AND HAVE ANSWERS TO WHY WE BELIEVE!!!
+Dear Christian, this is why we need to know basic answers to the questions of why we believe.
 Many fall because the believers around them do not have proper answers to their questions.
 Questions are a good thing!
-We are instructed to test and question all things!
-We must have an answer!
+We are instructed to test and question all things.
+We must have an answer.

-This is why people who say the “sinner’s prayer” often do not become true Christians because they don’t really know who Jesus is, why we need Him, and they don’t understand who God is and they are not truly convicted of their sin, either.
+This is why people who say the “sinner’s prayer” often do not become true Christians because they don’t really know who Jesus is, why we need Him, and they are not truly convicted of their sin, either.

 Listen, my friend, becoming a Christian is not something to think over lightly.

 Christianity out of every religion WANTS YOU TO QUESTION IT!
 The truth of Jesus Christ has resisted time.
 It has stood against people trying to tear it down.
 It has historical truth!
 It has historical evidence!
-HISTORY & THE WORLD PROVE CHRISTIANITY TO BE TRUE!
 It is not mere belief in the unknown.

 Christianity does NOT want you to merely accept it without understanding and believing it to be true.
 Why?
 Because you have to TRULY believe in order for Jesus to save you.
-If you don’t truly believe in Him but have a watered-down, lukewarm, trust emotion, feel-good faith, then you do not know Jesus as well as you proclaim, and you do not know the scriptures as much as you need to in order to truly understand.
-Again, you do not have to have all of the answers and knowledge immediately, but you need basic questions answered for yourself.
+If we do not truly believe in Him but have a watered-down, lukewarm, trust emotion, feel-good faith, then we do not know Jesus as well as we proclaim, and we do not know the scriptures as much as we need to in order to truly understand.
+Again, we do not have to have all of the answers and knowledge immediately, but we need basic questions answered for ourselves and for others.